Reactions to the 2023 Israeli judicial reform: United Kingdom

 Thirteen Jewish organizations active in the UK have launched a campaign called Choose Democracy, asking members of the Jewish diaspora to add their names to a statement saying "We cannot be silent as Israel's new government seeks to [...]
 Undermine the rule of law and curtail human rights [...]".
 The sponsoring organizations are Arzenu UK, Habonim Dror UK, Jewish Labour Movement, Liberal Judaism, LJY-Netzer, Masorti Judaism, Meretz UK, Movement for Reform Judaism, New Israel Fund, Noam Masorti Youth, RSY-Netzer, Union of Jewish Students and Yachad.
 The statement has collected over 2,000 signatures.

-The United Jewish Israel Appeal has stated that the UJIA remains committed to the values that have always informed its work with Israel but added "We are profoundly concerned that recent proposals to weaken the independence of Israel’s judiciary together with actions and statements from members of the current Israeli government are undermining these values."
+The United Jewish Israel Appeal has stated that the UJIA remains committed to the values that have always informed its work with Israel but added "We are profoundly concerned that recent proposals to weaken the independence of Israel's judiciary together with actions and statements from members of the current Israeli government are undermining these values."

 Politicians

+EU

+According to Nabila Massrali, Spokesperson for Foreign Affairs and Security Policy for the European External Action Service, the EU is following events in Israel "closely and with concern".
+According to the spokesperson, "EU-Israel relations are based on shared values, including the separation of powers and the rule of law... [and] it is important that the core values on which our partnership is based are preserved."
+The statement calls on the Israeli government "to continue to seek a broad consensus and aim for a process that is inclusive... [and] reach a compromise which would be acceptable for the Israeli citizens and political parties."

 Germany

 Steffen Seibert, the German ambassador to Israel, said that Germany believes an independent justice system is a tenet of democracy and is closely watching the Israeli dispute over a government plan for judicial change.
-"Democracy is more than the temporary power of the democratically elected majority," Seibert said.
-"It is also about the preservation of the rights of minorities, and it is also about the proper balance of power and that's where an independent judiciary comes in," said Seibert, adding that Germany was closely watching the fierce debate.
+"Democracy is more than the temporary power of the democratically elected majority", Seibert said.
+"It is also about the preservation of the rights of minorities, and it is also about the proper balance of power and that's where an independent judiciary comes in", said Seibert, adding that Germany was closely watching the fierce debate.

 German foreign minister Annalena Baerbock said "... we abroad are concerned about some of the legislative plans in Israel.
 Among the values that unite us is the protection of constitutional principles such as the independence of the judiciary."
+In July, following the abolishment of the reasonableness clause, a spokesperson for Baerbock stated that "strong institutions, an independent judiciary and clear rules for the separation of powers are important for every democracy... and that includes Israel."